boucadair/rfc3535-20years-later/draft-ietf-nmop-rfc3535-20years-later.md

 ## Integration Complexity {#sec-int}

-{{Section 3 of !RFC3535}} describes a set of network operator requirements.
-One of the requirements is the ease of use which, according to {{Section 3.2 of ?RFC6244}}, is claimed to be addressed by NETCONF and YANG.
+One of the requirements listed in {{Section 3 of !RFC3535}} is the ease of use which, according to {{Section 3.2 of ?RFC6244}}, is claimed to be addressed by NETCONF and YANG.
 For configuration this holds true, for network observability it is unfortunately not yet.
 This has been confirmed with a set of network operators asking how long it takes from subscribing YANG data to make it accessible to the operator.
 Minutes, Hours, Days, or Weeks.
 None of them answered Minutes or Hours.
 All of them responded Days or Weeks.
 Hinting manual post processing of YANG data.

 Collecting YANG metrics from networks is already a struggle due to late arrival of {{?RFC8639}}, {{?RFC8640}}, {{?RFC8641}}, {{?I-D.ietf-netconf-https-notif}}, and {{?I-D.ietf-netconf-udp-notif}} for configured subscription transport protocols which defined YANG-Push in the industry.
 This caused network vendors to implement alternative solutions to collect real-time streaming data in the meanwhile, such as gNMI which was proposed in 2018 in {{?I-D.openconfig-rtgwg-gnmi-spec}} to the IETF but not followed up on.
 Unfortunately, these implementations differ between network Operating Systems (OSes) due to the lack of standardization, specifically for the metadata which would ensure machine readability.